olivesmoo/bloomy/README.md

 earlier in the process.

 ### Other Implementation Issues
-Beyond the core technical challenges, we also faced me- chanical design constraints.
+Beyond the core technical challenges, we also faced mechanical design constraints.
 The routing of wires through the stem, maintaining structural stability, and aligning the servo with the flower mechanism required multiple redesigns and reprints.
 Furthermore, limited access to high-resolution 3D